How To Start A Vegan Diet Plan

 It’s true, vegans do need to be sure they are supplementing with vitamin B. But you can still get it from food sources if you don’t want to swallow a pill.
 Nutritional yeast is amazing for that and it’s so crazy good on popcorn, in soups and on so many other things.
 Even on your morning toast!

 The majority population of the vegan community became vegan because of their love and concern for animals.
 They don’t want an animal to die or suffer so they can eat or drink.
 Not when there are so many other foods they can eat that cause no suffering.
 I get it.
 I do.
 I love animals too.

-But if I’m being completely honest, that’s not why I went vegan.
+But if I’m being completely honest, that’s not why I went on a vegan diet plan.
 In fact, there is a smaller but growing population of vegans out there who went vegan for the same reasons I did.
 To improve their health.
 End of story.
-Better animal welfare is just a side benefit of a choice they make for their own wellbeing.
+Better animal welfare is just a side benefit of a choice they make for their own well-being.
 Maybe it’s selfish, but is there ever really a bad reason for going vegan?
 Ya, not really.

 SO WHERE DO YOU BEGIN?